siddharthkp/learn-es6/README.md

 #### Usage

-Run `learn` in the repository you want to work in
+Run `es6` in the repository you want to learn in

 #### Credits